Prominent ear correction

 - the cost of your post surgical appointments for one year

-A Medicare and/or private health insurance rebate applies to otoplasty surgery.
+A Medicare and/or private health insurance rebate applies to otoplasty surgery in individuals who are under 18 years of age.
+Dr Tomlinson does not offer this surgery to adults as she does not perform cosmetic surgery.
 Dr Tomlinson will discuss this with you at your appointment.
 To find out what excess (if any) you will need to pay for your hospital admission please contact your health insurance company and quote the Medicare item number 45659.
 Once you have selected your surgery date we will ask your anaesthetist to provide you with details of their fee.

 For more information about otoplasty please contact us to arrange a consultation.